Projections, multipliers and decomposable maps on noncommutative $\mathrm{L}^p$-spaces: Property and decomposable Fourier multipliers

 \begin{proof} Using \eqref{Normes-cb-cocycl-et-sans}, we can suppose that $\sigma=1$.
 Using Proposition \ref{prop-prop-P-amenable-groups-multipliers}, we see that there exist Fourier multipliers $M_{\psi_1}, M_{\psi_2} \co \VN(G) \to \VN(G)$ such that the map

-is unital completely positive selfadjoint and weak* continuous.
-Note that by Lemma \ref{Lemma-extension-L1} and interpolation, the above map induces a (completely contractive) well-defined map on $S^p_2(\L^p(\VN(G)))$.
+is unital, completely positive, selfadjoint and weak* continuous.
+Note that by Lemma \ref{Lemma-extension-L1} and interpolation, the previous map induces a (completely contractive) well-defined map on $S^p_2(\L^p(\VN(G)))$.
 For any complex polynomial $P$, we obtain

 By Theorem \ref{Th-Factorizable-matricial mutipliers}, the operator $ \co \M_2(\VN(G)) \to \M_2(\VN(G))$ is $\QWEP$-factorizable.
 Using \cite[Theorem 4.4]{HaM}, we deduce that this operator is dilatable on a von Neumann algebra and it is left to the reader to check that this von Neumann algebra is QWEP.
 Finally, it is not difficult to deduce that the operator $\Id_{\B(\ell^2)} \ot \co \B(\ell^2) \otvn \M_2(\VN(G)) \to \B(\ell^2) \otvn \M_2(\VN(G))$ is also dilatable on a QWEP von Neumann algebra.
 We conclude by using \cite[Corollary 2.6 and (1.5)]{Arh1} that